 Step 2: Prepare SQL Server

-Set up your SQL Server instance (Express, Standard, or Azure SQL):
+Set up your SQL Server instance (Express, Standard, or Azure SQL) before the access sql server migration begins:

 Install SQL Server